sprooc/bangshow/README.md

 ## Overview

 **Bangshow** is a command-line tool designed to display images of Bang Dream bands in a terminal.
-It provides a simple way to visualize your favorite characters and enhance your terminal experience.
+It provides a simple way to visualize your favorite characters and enhance your terminal experience.The images are all sourced from in-game card art and downloaded using a script from [Bestdori](https://bestdori.com/).

 ## Features